Is Avon a scam? Will joining this oldest MLM company dealing with cosmetics be the break you so badly need from that 9 to 5 job?

 Avon now has its headquarters based in London, and is currently led by CEO Jan Zijderveld.

-With annual revenue of $5.7 billion worldwide, Avon is second only to Amway, in the direct sales sector.
 This is truly an amazing feat, even though in recent years, Avon is seeing a decline, as it fails to catch up with modern technology.
 This sales figure of 2017 is in fact a drastic drop from its 2011 revenue of $9.23 billion.

 Avon has a whole wide range of product lines, mostly catering to women, with a small range of products now catering to men as well.
 These are the main categories of items that it carries: